Busedame/get_next_line/README.md

 ## 🚧**Limitations**
 `get_next_line()` is by no means perfect.

-One big weakness with the function is the fact that it returns `NULL` both upon memory allocation failure, and when `read()` has reached the end of file.
+One big weakness with the function is the fact that **it returns `NULL` both upon memory allocation failure, AND when `read()` has reached the end of file**.
 This can be highly confusing.
-Although the limitations of the subject made it impossible to handle it in a different way, these could have been possible solutions:
+Although the limitations of the subject made it impossible (as far as I am aware) to handle it in a different way, these could have been possible solutions:
 - Solution 1: Return a struct instead of a pointer, containing information on what potentially went wrong.
 - Solution 2: Set an errno value to indicate error.

-Another weakness is if you want to read only one line from a file, without caring about the rest.
+Another weakness is **if you want to read only one line from a file, without caring about the rest***.
 This would give `still reachable memory` if not handled, because of the remainder.
 Even though `still reachables` are not technically considered a memory leak, it makes your `valgrind` report ugly (in my opinion at least).